turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 ```
 As a visitor,
 I cannot view another user's private data, such as current order, etc.
-I should be redirected to login/create account when I try to check out,
+I should be redirected to /login when I try to check out,
 I cannot view the administrator screens or use administrator functionality,
 I cannot make myself an admin.
 ```